-ApplicationsApplications are accepted year-found the year for the spring and fall volunteer academy's.
+ApplicationsCompleted, eligible applications are accepted year-round and held for the next available volunteer academy.
 Submission of a completed application, successfully passing a written test, interviewing with a panel, background check, Public Safety CPAT, medical physical and invitation are required to enter the volunteer academy.
-A driver's abstract record from the Washington State Department of Licensing is required as part of the application process.
-Applicants are to submit a copy of their High School Diploma or GED along with their application.
-To request an application, please send an email to firstname.lastname@example.org.
+A driver's abstract record from the Washington State Department of Licensing is required as part of the application process as well.
+Applicants are found to the right under "Associated Documents" and must include all items as listed on the "Required Documents Checklist" to be considered.
+Completed applications can be emailed to firstname.lastname@example.org.

 Basic Applicant Requirements

 There is a National background check performed on each applicant.
 An applicant must be at least 18-years of age, have a valid Washington State Driver's License, a relatively "clean" driving record (must be insurable by our insurance company) and have a high school diploma or GED.
 An applicant must have the physical strength, health and endurance to perform fire suppression, rescue and emergency medical duties safely and must also successfully complete the Public Safety CPAT as well as a medical physical examination prior to starting an academy.

 Recruiting Process Those who meet our basic requirements, and submit a completed application, will be invited to attend the next available Orientation.
 Applicants who attend Orientation will be given a written test that they must pass in order to move onto Oral Interviews.
 Based on the feedback we receive from the interview panel, after the Oral Interviews, invitations will be sent to select candidates to attend the next available academy.
 Those who are not selected would need to reapply and go through the recruiting process to be considered for a future academy.